Norquist: Trump Tariffs Will Hurt State Workers

 Manufacturers like Harley will suffer, as when a steel tariff was imposed in 2002.

+Yesterday, President Donald Trump proposed that the country impose tariffs on steel and aluminum.
+This column by former Mayor John Norquist, originally published in February of last year, explains why this would damage Wisconsin manufacturing.

-President Donald Trump has proposed protectionist trade policies, and though the exact details are still not clear, they would likely damage Wisconsin manufacturing.
-The problem is that the most likely imports to be restricted are mostly products Wisconsin needs and doesn’t manufacture.
+The problem with imposing tariffs is that the most likely imports to be restricted are products Wisconsin needs and doesn’t manufacture.

 For example, consider the American steel industry.
 For decades it has relentlessly lobbied the federal government to impose tariffs and quotas on its international competition.
 What happens if higher steel tariffs are imposed?
 The effect would vary from state to state.
 Indiana produces more steel than any other state.
 So even though Indiana has many more jobs devoted to making finished products from steel, it does actually make steel and at least its steel producers could raise prices and therefore financially benefit from restrictions on imports of steel.
 Of course the Indiana businesses buying steel would pay higher prices; so high that their customers might not stay with them.
 Wisconsin, by contrast, has no steel mills, but has a large base of manufacturers who make finished steel products.
 So a Trump tariff on steel would be painful to the Wisconsin economy.